 In Advent, we spend four weeks recapturing the anticipation that was felt by followers of God for generations as they longed for the Messiah to come and undo the pain, suffering and loss of this world – and to usher in a new and better way.

-And so Advent is also a season where we look forward in hopeful anticipation to the promise set before us by Jesus that He is coming back again to wipe away every tear and to make all things new.
+And so Advent is also a season where we look forward in hopeful anticipation to the promise set before us by Jesus that He is coming back again to wipe away every tear and makes all things new.
 The good news of Advent is not that we are faithful in our waiting (we often aren’t) but that God is faithful in his coming.

 We have compiled a series of reflections that center around the theme of restoration and align with our daily prayer rhythm (fixed hour prayer).
 Save the link to your device’s home screen or pick up a physical copy on Sunday.

 Advent is an opportunity for us to reset and refocus on God.
 We’ve added some path practices that you might consider taking up this Advent.